NTHU-DSC/HOURLOOP_202506/README.md

 ## 🚚 Project Overview
 A machine learning system developed by **Hour Loop × NTHU DSC** to predict domestic U.S. shipping costs across various shipment methods using real order features.

-The app supports both **single shipment input** and **batch CSV uploads**, and automatically returns predicted costs and method rankings.
+The system supports both **single shipment input** and **batch CSV uploads**, returning predicted costs and ranked shipping methods.
+Each shipping method (ship_method) is trained with a dedicated model, and predictions are generated using an ensemble of top-performing models.

 This repository contains a multi-model machine learning pipeline to predict shipping cost for different shipping methods in the US domestic logistics market.
 The models are tailored to each `ship_method`, improving forecasting accuracy and aiding operational decisions.